seanbreckenridge/exobrain/src/content/notes/programming/languages/shell_tools/vim/general_notes.md

 You can use `:next`, `:wnext` (write + next), `:first`, `:last`, to cycle through the files that vim was started with.
 If you want to change those after vim has started, you can use `:args` to change the CLI args.
 You can even do something like `:args *.py`.
 However, if you just want to cycle through all files, the `[f` and `]f` mappings from [vim-unimpaired](http://github.com/tpope/vim-unimpaired) pretty nice for that.

 this can be used along with recursive mappings to do automation pretty nicely. see `:help 40.1` `/recursive`.
-I tend to use nnoremap to avoid expanding the subtitution again, but if you include something like this:
+I tend to use nnoremap to avoid expanding the substitution again, but if you include something like this:

 ```
 :map ,, :s/5.1/5.2/<CR>:wnext<CR>,,